Rennzie/sensat-tt-react/README.md

 ## Design Decisions:

 ### Libraries
+  - `snowpack`
+    - Develpment envorionment
+    - Crazy fast iteration time. avg of 50ms
+    - I've been wanting a reason to test it over webpack for a while
+    - Don't need to setup babel and all 100 other bits of tooling
+    - Down sides: Testing was not as straight forward as I'd hoped
+      - Sometimes the HMR needed to be rebooted, particularly when css changed
+      - New technology.
+I wouldn't rely on it in a production app.
+    - Alternatives: Webpack & Babel, Typescript (tsc)
   - `chart.js`
     - A robust charting solution built on canvas
     - Out of the box charts